Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Carter recorded 39 rushing yards in his only career matchup against the Bills, 3.5 fewer yards than his over/under in Sunday's game.
+- Carter had 39 rushing yards in his one career matchup against the Bills, 6.5 fewer yards than his over/under in Sunday's game.

-- Carter ran for a touchdown in that matchup against the Bills.
+- Carter ran for a touchdown in that game against the Bills.

-- In terms of defending against the run, the Bills are 19th in the league, giving up 113.6 yards per game.
+- In terms of defending against the run, the Bills are 19th in the NFL, conceding 113.6 yards per game.

-- The Jets are up against the NFL's 27th-ranked defense when it comes to rushing TDs conceded (19 this year).
+- This year the Bills are ranked 27th in the league in rushing touchdowns conceded (19).

 Recent Performances